 - Fertilization and Pest Control: Applying a combination of cured or decomposed manure or compost and urea/NPK have been found effective in getting optimum leaf yield in ugwu farming.
 Apply urea/NPK after each harvest.
 Organic growers should use only organic fertilizers such as farm yard manure, Neem Cake and liquid fertilizer.
 In organic farming, after each harvest readily available source of nutrients such as liquid fertilizers, fermented extract/tea, compost or decomposed manure should be applied.
 Fresh manure application should be avoided in any of the production system.
 Neem oil has been found effective and efficient in controlling insect pests and diseases of ugwu.
-Never use conventional insecticides.
+Never use conventional insecticides on ugwu leaves.

-- Weeding: Timely weed control is essential and usually done with hoes or brush cutters as the case may be.
+- Weeding: Timely weed control is essential and usually done with hand, hoes or brush cutters as the case may be.

 - Trellising: Trellising is done using wood or bamboo and twine.
 Since ugwu is a creeping plant, it is important to build a good and strong stakes to get optimum leaf and fruit yield and prevent/reduce pests and diseases attack.
 Ugwu planted for leaves will produce well without staking nevertheless, higher leave yield have been recorded with staking or support.

 For Ugwu Farm setup, Inputs supply and Consultancy